Gopala Tapani Upanishad: Dating

 Farquhar dates it to have been composed after Nṛsiṁha-tāpanī Upanishad, which he estimates to be complete by the 7th century.
 He states that the first of the Tāpanīya Upanishads is believed to be the Nṛsiṁha, which served as the model for the others which took this name.
 But it is not sure whether the text was of 7th century because it has no mention in Shankara's works.

 The Gopala-Tapani text was extensively commented by the 16th-century scholar Jiva Goswami placing the two limits on its composition century.
 The 14th-century scholar Vidyaranya commented on Tapani series of Upanishad, so it is possible the text existed by then.

 Contents

 According to Swami Tripurari's commentary, he subject of the Gopala Tapani Upanishad is the deity Krishna, who is referred to as the knowledge identified by the Vedanta.
 The text purports to be the source of spiritual practices, which would lead to the realisation that Krishna is the highest truth, and the goal (prayojana) of the text is to foster devotion towards the deity, for the sake of devotion.
+The text also contains an account of Radha, the principal consort of Krishna, and thus also reverenced by all Radha-worshipping sects.